-Tomatoes and potatoes are in the same family, the Nightshades or Solanaceae.
+Tomatoes and potatoes are in the same family: the Nightshades or Solanaceae.
 While potatoes produce their edible product under the ground in the form of tubers, tomatoes bear an edible fruit on the leafy part of the plant.
 Occasionally, however, gardeners will notice tomato looking things on potato plants.
 The reasons why potato plants flower are environmental and do not affect the edible nature of the tubers.
-If you find your potato plant flowering, you might even be able to grow a true potato plant, which does not carry the same characteristics as the parent plant.
+If you find your potato plant flowering, you might even be able to grow a true potato plant, which doesn’t carry the same characteristics as the parent plant.

 Do Potato Plants Bloom?

 Potato plants produce flowers during the end of their growing season.
 These turn into the true fruit of the plant, which resemble small green tomatoes.
 Potato plant flowering is a normal occurrence, but the flowers usually just dry up and fall off rather than producing fruit.

 Why potato plants flower can depend upon the temperatures or excessive amounts of fertilizer.
 Plants that experience cold nighttime temperatures will set fruit.
 Also, high amounts of fertilizer can encourage the formation of tomato looking things on potato plants.

 Tomato Looking Things on Potato Plants